percona/pmm-doc/docs/details/api.md

 # API

 ## Interactive API documentation
-To integrate your applications or CI/CD, you can use our online interactive documentation located at
+To integrate your applications or CI/CD, you can use our [online interactive documentation](https://percona-pmm.readme.io/reference/introduction).

 https://percona-pmm.readme.io/reference/introduction